bloomreach/limitless-ui-react/readme/limitless-ui-react.md

 ---
-title: Bloomreach Limitless UI React
+title: Bloomreach Limitless UI
 category: 61b785225c1c75017a430718
 parentDoc: 66b66b073736cb0060fb621e
 ---

-# Bloomreach Limitless UI React

 ## Introduction

-Bloomreach Limitless UI React is a powerful and flexible library designed to streamline the integration of Bloomreach Discovery's search and merchandising capabilities into React applications.
+Bloomreach Limitless UI is a powerful and flexible library designed to streamline the integration of Bloomreach Discovery's search and merchandising capabilities into React applications.
 It provides a set of customizable React components and hooks that work seamlessly with the [Bloomreach Discovery Web SDK](https://github.com/bloomreach/discovery-web-sdk).